 I accept people for who they are, including myself.
-I consider all people to be unique and accept that as a positive, rather than a source of frustration.
+I consider all people unique and accept that as a positive rather than a source of frustration.

 I treat all people, including myself, with respect on an adult level.
 I do not resort to childish or emotional games.
 I do not manipulate myself or others.
 I respect others’ right to be who and what they are and do not try to change them.

 I have a clear understanding of myself and others.
-I make every attempt to appreciate and understand the differences that go into making each individual unique and special.
+I make every attempt to appreciate and understand the differences that make each unique and special.

 I am open and honest.
-I feel free enough to speak and act in a manner that is consistent with what I feel and believe.
+I feel free enough to speak and act consistently with what I feel and believe.
 I do not put on airs or try to be anything other than the best “me” I can be.
 I allow and encourage others to be themselves and promote a feeling of openness in all my dealings with them.
-I do not permit my predisposition, prejudgment or prejudices to stand in the way of open and harmonious relationships.
+I do not permit my predisposition, prejudgment, or prejudices to stand in the way of open and harmonious relationships.

 I do not judge myself or others.
 I accept and practice the belief that we are all different and unique.
 I approach others with the attitude that there are more dimensions to a given situation than simply “right” or “wrong.”
 I expect and embrace these differences of perception as opportunities to learn.

 I am self-empowered.
 I have the conviction of my beliefs.
 I do not need or seek external strokes to determine my feelings or attitude.
-I also empower all those with whom I come into contact, respecting their individuality and encouraging their input.
+I also empower all those I come into contact with, respecting their individuality and encouraging their input.
 I am willing to admit I do not have all the answers.

 Developing effective relationships is the key to personal and organizational success.
-There is a lot of truth in the old adage “it not what you know but who you know.”
+There is a lot of truth in the adage, “it not what you know but who you know.”
 The seven principles mentioned above will facilitate the process of developing quality relationships.

 How Can Leaders Develop Quality Relationships?